-Function: To set the size and position of the FREESCAPE view window in the Test screen of the VIEW window.
+To set the size and position of the FREESCAPE view window in the Test Function: screen.

+A dialogue box will appear asking for the user to enter the size and position Response: of the VIEW window.
 (Windows are defined in units of characters of 8 pixels).

-Response: A dialogue box will appear asking for the user to enter the size and position whereupon a cursor will appear.
+Enter the desired co-ordinates by pressing the fire button or 0 key Action: whereupon a cursor will appear.
 Type the numerical input.
 When you have entered the size to your satisfaction select OK and press the fire button to return to the main Edit window.